Montagna Laboratory

 Research Overview

-Research in the Montagna Laboratory at the Rutgers Cancer Institute of New Jersey aims to understand the mechanisms by which genomic instability promotes tumor initiation and progression.
+Research in the Montagna Laboratory at the Rutgers Cancer Institute aims to understand the mechanisms by which genomic instability promotes tumor initiation and progression.
 Using advanced molecular cytogenetic approaches and single cell genomics methodologies applied to human and murine in culture and in vivo models we investigate the roles of large copy number alterations and papilloma virus insertional mutagenesis to tumor initiation and progression.

 Aneuploidy in aging and cancer risk